jamesforhealth/epg_android_EFR/README.md

+# Modified by James Lin
+"gradle.properties" added:
+   kotlin.compiler.jvmArgs = '--add-exports=jdk.compiler/com.sun.tools.javac.main=ALL-UNNAMED'
+   org.gradle.jvmargs=--add-opens jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.parser=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.processing=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED

-# EFR Connect Mobile Application
+# FlowEHeath EFR Mobile Application
-This is the source code for the EFR Connect mobile application.
+This is the source code for the FlowEHeath EFR mobile application.

-## What is EFR Connect BLE mobile app?
+## What is FlowEHeath EFR BLE mobile app?

-Silicon Labs EFR Connect is a generic BLE mobile app for testing and debugging Bluetooth® Low Energy applications.
-With EFR Connect, you can quickly troubleshoot your BLE embedded application code, Over-the-Air (OTA) firmware update, data throughput, and interoperability with Android and iOS mobiles, among the many other features.
-You can use the EFR Connect app with all Silicon Labs Bluetooth development kits, Systems on Chip (SoC), and modules.
+Silicon Labs FlowEHeath EFR is a generic BLE mobile app for testing and debugging Bluetooth® Low Energy applications.
+With FlowEHeath EFR, you can quickly troubleshoot your BLE embedded application code, Over-the-Air (OTA) firmware update, data throughput, and interoperability with Android and iOS mobiles, among the many other features.
+You can use the FlowEHeath EFR app with all Silicon Labs Bluetooth development kits, Systems on Chip (SoC), and modules.

-## Why download EFR Connect?
+## Why download FlowEHeath EFR?
-EFR Connect radically saves the time you will use for testing and debugging!
-With EFR Connect, you can quickly see what’s wrong with your code and how to fix and optimize it.
-EFR Connect is the first BLE mobile app allowing you to test data throughput and mobile interoperability with a single tap on the app.
+FlowEHeath EFR radically saves the time you will use for testing and debugging!
+With FlowEHeath EFR, you can quickly see what’s wrong with your code and how to fix and optimize it.
+FlowEHeath EFR is the first BLE mobile app allowing you to test data throughput and mobile interoperability with a single tap on the app.

 ## How does it work?
-Using EFR Connect BLE mobile app is easy.
+Using FlowEHeath EFR BLE mobile app is easy.
 It runs on your mobile devices such as a smartphone or tablet.
 It utilizes the Bluetooth adapter on the mobile to scan, connect and interact with nearby BLE hardware.

-After connecting the EFR Connect app and BLE hardware (e.g., a dev kit), the Blinky test on the app shows a green light indicating when your setup is ready to go.
-The app includes simple demos to teach you how to get started with EFR Connect and all Silicon Labs development tools.
+After connecting the FlowEHeath EFR app and BLE hardware (e.g., a dev kit), the Blinky test on the app shows a green light indicating when your setup is ready to go.
+The app includes simple demos to teach you how to get started with FlowEHeath EFR and all Silicon Labs development tools.

 The Browser, Advertiser, and Logging features help you to find and fix bugs quickly and test throughput and mobile interoperability simply, with a tap of a button.
 With our Simplicity Studio’s Network Analyzer tool (free of charge), you can view the packet trace data and dive into the details.

 ## Demos and Sample Apps
-EFR Connect includes many demos to test sample apps in the Silicon Labs GSDK quickly.
+FlowEHeath EFR includes many demos to test sample apps in the Silicon Labs GSDK quickly.
 Here are demo examples:

 - **Blinky**: The ”Hello World” of BLE – Toggling a LED is only one tap away.
 - **Throughput**: Measure application data throughput between the BLE hardware